-What are the problems of the land Use Act?
+What are the problems with the land Use Act?

-- Delay in land Acquisition: Acquisition of land by individuals and corporate bodies for commercial and economic development purposes has been extremely difficult due to the Land Use Act.
+2. Delay in land Acquisition: The acquisition of land by individuals and corporate bodies for commercial and economic development purposes has been extremely difficult due to the Land Use Act.
 The government’s approval, among other reasons from the Land Use Act, results in the delay in making land accessible to an average Nigerian.

-- Another one is that it hinders the ethnicity estate management profession in compensation, rating, and probate by dictating their valuation processes.
+3. Another one is that it hinders the ethnic estate management profession in compensation, rating, and probate by dictating their valuation processes.
 By either overestimating or underestimating the values of properties.
 When it comes to payment, valuations are dictated.

 This provision drains off any choices or freedom a landowner may have over his property except the one dictated by the mountains of authorities, which he unavoidably has to deal with.

-Thus, the rich continue to accumulate more and more lands to the detriment of the poor.
-The situation has been complicated by the political interference of almost all public affairs and institutions.
-This has resulted in a case where sitting Governors revoke the certificates of occupancy of political adversaries or refuse to grant it to those who do not share their political vision.
+Thus, the rich continue to accumulate more and more land to the detriment of the poor.
+The situation has been complicated by political interference in almost all public affairs and institutions.
+This has resulted in a case where sitting governors revoke the certificates of occupancy of political adversaries or refuse to grant them to those who do not share their political vision.

 The Land Use Act so far has not caused any economic development.
 Most of the stated aims of the Act are being undermined, and the rural people are not seen as feeling the impact of the Act since they still acquire rural lands through the agelong practices (Buying Land from individuals).